WyldePointer/dwrap/README.md

   - Implementation of a DNS-server that uses dwrap as its back-end and communication protocol.
   - More language binding.
 (PHP library is available here: https://github.com/WyldePointer/libdwrap-php)
   - Input validation / sanitization.
 (As well as response values)
-  - Logging
+  - Logging.
   - In-memory database for records and caching.
 (Redis)
   - RESTful.
   - Implementing all records.
 (Currently supporting A, MX, and TXT.)
-  - Caching
+  - Caching.
-  - Reverse lookup
+  - Reverse lookup.
   - Multiple host lookups in one query. (`get_ip_of_multiple_names google.com yahoo.com ya.ru`)

 ### But.. why?